frandreoli/atoms_optical_response/README.md

 option = ["option_1" ; "option_2"][i]
 ```

 and the user can change the integer number $i$ to choose the $i$-th option from the list.

+The settings and options of the simulation can be found in the file *Settings.jl*, which has to be edited by the user to select the desired configuration.